-- Communication and listening including the ability to produce clear, structured business communications in a variety of media. - Emotional intelligence and empathy. - Conceptual and critical thinking, analysis, synthesis and evaluation. - Self-management: a readiness to accept responsibility and flexibility, to be resilient, self-starting and appropriately assertive, to plan, organise and manage time. - Self-reflection: self-analysis and an awareness/sensitivity to diversity in terms of people and cultures.
+- Ability to work collaboratively both internally and with external customers and an awareness of mutual interdependence. - Ability to work with people from a range of cultures. - Articulating and effectively explaining information - Building and maintaining relationships. - Communication and listening including the ability to produce clear, structured business communications in a variety of media. - Emotional intelligence and empathy. - Conceptual and critical thinking, analysis, synthesis and evaluation. - Self-management: a readiness to accept responsibility and flexibility, to be resilient, self-starting and appropriately assertive, to plan, organise and manage time. - Self-reflection: self-analysis and an awareness/sensitivity to diversity in terms of people and cultures.
 This includes a continuing appetite for development.

-All modules have 'in-built' employability skills designated in their respective module outlines
+All modules have 'in-built' employability skills designated in their respective module outlines assessment methods used:

-- All modules include opportunities for group discussions.
-Some modules include group assessments - All mandatory modules (at least) include learning outcomes which require students to use an appropriate range of academic, business or practical sources - Research-based knowledge, understanding and critical appreciation is assessed through the Business Project. - Work based experiential learning opportunities are provided at Levels 5 and 6 via BUSM2069 and BUSM3069 Consultancy Project and the optional work placement year.
+- Faculty librarian runs sessions on availability of and access to information sources in mandatory level 4 module BUSM1019 (and others) - Opportunities via the course and support sessions to help students develop skills in PowerPoint, internet research, emailing, Excel, project management - All modules include opportunities for group discussions.
+Some modules include group assessments - All mandatory modules (at least) include learning outcomes which require students to use an appropriate range of academic, business or practical sources - Research-based knowledge, understanding and critical appreciation is assessed through the Business Project. - Work based experiential learning opportunities are provided at Levels 5 and 6 via BUSM2069 and BUSM3069 Work Based Learning and the optional work placement year.
 Student who wish to take the placement year are directed to the 15-credit module at L5, BUSM2089 Preparing for Placement. - Commercial awareness is embedded throughout the programmes and is particularly explicit in mandatory modules BUSM1019, BUSM1029, BUSM1039, BUSM3019 and BUSM3029.